What is Naturopathy?

 Naturopathic medicine is a science and philosophy of healing, centred upon the body’s natural ability to heal itself, if it is given the right conditions.
 The six main principals of Naturopathic Medicine –

 1. The healing power of nature.
 The body has its own intuitive mechanisms for healing.
-The role of the Naturopath is to support these mechanisms through the use of a healthy diet, recuperative sleep, exercise, relaxation and the use of natural medicines such as nutritional and herbal supplementation.
+The role of the Naturopath is to support these mechanisms through the use of a nutrition, recuperative sleep, exercise, relaxation and the use of natural medicines such as nutritional and herbal supplementation.

 2. Identify and treat the cause.
 In order for health to be restored and optimised it is important that all underlying causative factors are identified and removed.
 A Naturopath will first seek to alleviate symptoms but will then work to correct imbalances within the body that may have contributed to dysfunction.

 3. Treat the person as a whole.
 A Naturopath considers the patient as a whole, not just a set of isolated symptoms and will work to identify and address the underlying cause of dysfunction or disease in a patient.

 4. First do no harm.
 A Naturopath aims to use the most natural, non toxic and non invasive therapy available to heal the patient.
 Natural medicines are generally well tolerated.
 However, as active biological compounds they do exert therapeutic actions in the body and in some cases these actions may aggravate an existing health condition or interact with a prescribed pharmaceutical drug.
 A modern naturopath is trained to understand how their medicines work in the body and how they interact with pharmaceutical drugs and all naturopathic treatment plans should take this into consideration to ensure the best possible care for their patient.